Strong chromatic index and Hadwiger number: Introduction

 For each $k\ge 4$, the construction given in Section~\ref{sec:diabolical} matches this bound up to an additive term at most quadratic in $k$.
 Thus Theorem~\ref{thm:main} implies that if there are examples with strong chromatic index asymptotically larger than posited in Conjecture~\ref{conj:main}, then it is due to some global, rather than local, obstruction.

 It is important to note here that the bald combination of Hadwiger's Conjecture with Shannon's Theorem yields a bound strictly worse than in Conjecture~\ref{conj:main}; specifically, the bound $\chi_2'(G) \le \frac32(k-1)\Delta$ holds conditionally on the truth of Hadwiger's Conjecture.
 In contrast to the case of simple graphs (cf.~Theorem~\ref{thm:reduction}), the potential additive discrepancy of $\frac32\Delta$ is intriguing.
 In light of the known cases of Hadwiger's Conjecture, the cases $k\in\{5,6\}$ of Conjecture~\ref{conj:main} are especially interesting.
 In general the result of Kostochka~\cite{Kos82} implies an unconditional bound of $O(k\sqrt{\log k}\Delta)$.
+After submission of this manuscript, breakthroughs of Norin, Postle and Song~\cite{NPS20,P20} have yielded an unconditional bound of $O(k (\log k)^{\beta})$ for any $\beta>4$, later improved further to $O(k (\log \log k)^6)$.

 Important to the proof of Theorem~\ref{thm:main} is a reduction (Lemma~\ref{lem:reduction:weighted} below) with which we can restrict attention to the case that the edges of nontrivial multiplicity form an especially well-structured submultigraph.
 In fact, the reduction is also highly relevant for the fractional strong chromatic index, as we show in Section~\ref{sec:fractional reduced} (see Conjecture~\ref{conj:fractional reduced} below).